 Some studies have suggested that colic is more common in babies who are born to women who smoke or are older, and in first babies.

-How common is colic?
+How common is colic in babies?

 This is the million dollar question!
 There is no very good evidence for ANY colic treatments used.
 Studies have been difficult because definitions of colic vary, because it is difficult to measure how effective treatment is, and because it gets better on its own anyway.
 Mostly, managing colic involves finding out what works best for you and your baby in a way that causes the minimum amount of stress.